DengGuan96/Image_To_Text/OCR_Documents/OCR_README.md

 ## Notes

+- make sure to select the appropriate SDK in Android Studio by navigating to `File > Project Structure > Project SDK`.
 - This module focuses on recognizing text in Latin and japanese.
 - Remember to also modify the `minSdkVersion` in your `app/build.gradle` file to `21` to ensure compatibility with the image recognition features.
 - Add the dependencies for the ML Kit Android libraries to your module's app-level gradle file, which is usually app/build.gradle